TERMS AND CONDITIONS OF BUSINESS

 “Proper Instructions” means any requests or instructions which are sent by courier or post or given by any other means of electronic transmission (including facsimile or email) in a readable form in respect of any of the matters referred to in these Terms and Conditions which are signed (or purported to be signed) by or on behalf of the Customer.
 In instances indicated in advance by the Customer and agreed by Fairway, Fairway may also act pursuant to instructions, information or requests by telephone and such telephonic instructions shall be deemed to be Proper Instructions.
 Subject to these Terms and Conditions where Proper Instructions are given by telephone, they shall be authenticated in such manner as shall be agreed between the Customer and Fairway from time to time and written confirmation thereof shall be sent by post, facsimile or email to Fairway as soon as practicable thereafter;

-“Regulations” means all laws, regulations, rules, requirements, codes of practice, policies, practices and guidelines in force from time to time, applicable to the Services and any request or requirement of any (or any quasi) governmental, administrative, judicial or regulatory body or person of the Island of Jersey;
+“Regulations” means all laws, regulations, rules, requirements, codes of practice, policies, practices and guidelines in force from time to time, applicable to the Services and/or Fairway and any request or requirement of any (or any quasi) governmental, administrative, judicial or regulatory body or person;

 “Serviced Entity” means any company, foundation, partnership, trust, association (whether incorporated or unincorporated) or other person or entity in respect of which Services are provided;

-“Services” means the fiduciary, administration, fund and pension administration services to be provided by Fairway or a Third Party Service Provider and as specified in any Written Engagement and any other services carried out or performed by Fairway or a Third Party Service Provider for or on behalf of the Customer;
+“Services” means the fiduciary, administration, fund and pension administration services to be provided by Fairway and as specified in any Written Engagement and any other services carried out or performed by Fairway for or on behalf of the Customer;

 “Terms and Conditions” means these terms and conditions, as amended from time to time;